julienrbrt/woningfinder/docs/api.md

 ### Payment

 The payment is managed by Stripe and by Crypto.com.
-Only the pro plan is paying.
+Only the pro plan is a paying plan.
 The PSP will then confirms that an user has subscribe via a webhook (_/stripe-webhook_ or _/crypto-webhook_).

 The information returned by Stripe must be the user email address and the payment amount.